OpenDSA/OpenDSA/RST/source/Development/ListLinked.rst

 Besides the array-based list presented in
 Module :numref:`<ListArray>`,
-the other traditional approach to implementing lists makes use of pointers and is usually called a :dfn:`linked list`.
+the other traditional approach to implementing lists makes use of pointers and is usually called a :term:`linked list`.
-The linked list uses :dfn:`dynamic memory allocation`, that is, it allocates memory for new list elements as needed.
+The linked list uses :term:`dynamic memory allocation`, that is, it allocates memory for new list elements as needed.

 .. _LinkedListNodes: